LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Interactions/interactions_basics.md

 indicator: both
 ---

+### Interaction categories
+There are four, general categories of interactions:

+- **User Says**: User Says interactions are how dialogs are initially triggered, so most dialogs start with a User Says interaction (fallback dialogs work differently).
+The user starts things off by supplying some user input - a message or a question.
+In response, the bot tries to match the user input with a pattern or intent that’s specified in a User Says interaction in one of its dialogs.
+If a match is found, that dialog is triggered, and its flow begins.
+User Says interactions are sometimes called “dialog starters.”
+For more on User Says, see [here](conversation-builder-interactions-user-says.html).

+- **Statements**: Statements simply display information and then execute the next action.
+They don’t expect or wait for a user response.
+For more on statements, see [here](conversation-builder-interactions-statements.html).

+- **Questions**: Questions present information to the user (a text-based question, a list of things to pick from, etc.), and they expect and wait for a user response before executing the next action.
+In a question interaction, you can define conditions that evaluate the user’s response against a set of criteria.
+If a condition is met, its next action is then performed.
+For example, if the user enters a valid email address, then an email could be sent.
+For more on questions, see [here](conversation-builder-interactions-questions.html).

+- **Integrations**: Integrations make programmatic (API) calls to retrieve or post data to external systems and/or to perform actions.
+Integrations simply perform their work and then execute the next action.
+However, if the integration retrieves data, that data can be stored in custom fields, so you can use it in subsequent interactions.
+Integrations are similar to questions in that you can define conditions that each perform different next actions (based on which condition is met).
+One common use for this is to check whether the integration call was a success or failure and then to execute a next action that’s appropriate.
+For more on integrations, see [here](conversation-builder-interactions-integrations.html).

+### General guidelines and best practices
+One of the goals and challenges in developing interactions is creating a unified implementation and consumer experience across channels.
+When working with structured content in particular, LivePerson recommends that you find the "common denominator" across mobile messaging, web messaging, and Facebook Messenger with respect to a given element's attributes.
+For example, in a structured question, LiveEngage allows up to 128 characters for the button label, but Facebook does not allow more than 20 characters.
+Depending on your implementation, constraints like this might play a role.

+*For details on constraints like this*, see the best practices information that's found [here](https://developers.liveperson.com/facebook-messenger-templates-best-practices.html) in the Rich Messaging section of this LivePerson developers' site, and refer to the [Messaging channels](https://knowledge.liveperson.com/messaging-channels-messaging-connectors-overview.html) section in the LivePerson Knowledge Center.

+{: .important}
+Your bot implementation should meet LiveEngage requirements and those of the specific channels in use.

 ### Limitations

 The types of text that you can send in a Conversation Builder interaction vary depending if you are building a bot for **chat** or for **messaging**.